Baklava (BAVA) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Baklava Historical Price

-According to the latest data gathered on Baklava live price page, the current price of Baklava is 0.00008809USD.
-The circulating supply of Baklava(BAVA) is 654.67M BAVA , giving it a market capitalization of $57.67K.
+According to the latest data gathered on Baklava live price page, the current price of Baklava is 0USD.
+The circulating supply of Baklava(BAVA) is 654.67M BAVA , giving it a market capitalization of $55.20K.

 The Baklava Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of BAVA based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.